A Beginner’s Guide to Econ in TFT

 You want to make smart moves to steadily progress in level and economy.
 Buy strong units, keep pairs, and only level or reroll if you have a specific purpose in mind.

 In the early game you’ll often find yourself holding many pairs.
 In most scenarios, you will want to start making interest as early as possible.
-In this picture, I sell Malphite, Caitlyn, and my Fiora pair to hit 10 gold, and put in Kai’Sa.
-I already have 2 losses built into my streak, so I don’t want to roll or level up.
-I can continue losing to build up more gold.
+In this picture, my pairs indicate that I’m most likely to find Brawler upgrades.
+As such, I can sell Garen or one of the Cultist units in order to hit 10 gold.

 Flexibility and ability to win most games.